zowe/docs-site/docs/extend/extend-apiml/api-mediation-caching-service.md

 For more information about the VSAM storage access method, see [Using VSAM as a storage solution through the Caching service](./api-mediation-vsam.md).

-### Inmemory
+### InMemory

-The inmemory storage method is useful for testing and integration verification.
-Be sure that you do not use inmemory storage in production.
+The InMemory storage method is useful for testing and integration verification.
+Be sure that you do not use InMemory storage in production.
 The key/value pairs are stored only in the memory of a single instance of the service.
 As such, the key/value pairs do not persist.

 ## How to start the service